loginom/loginom-help-en-omegat/data/processors/transformation/java-script/output-table.md

 **RowCount**

-Содержит доступное для чтения количество строк выходного набора данных.
+It contains read-only count of rows of the output data set.
 It returns the value of the `number` type.

 %/spoiler%

-## Методы OutputTable
+## OutputTable Methods

 %spoiler%Get%spoiler%